ardinor/mojibake/README.md

 - Maybe make the links a little more visible?
 - Remove all the logic out of monitoring/templates/views.py and into scrutiny (to be uploaded into the DB).
  - Look at paginating the results of monitoring, it's far too large to display on one page.
+ - Look at dropping [root priviledges](https://stackoverflow.com/questions/2699907/dropping-root-permissions-in-python) in here instead of doing it via the Bash script that starts this?

 REQUIREMENTS